johnxlai/javascript-code-quiz/README.md

 # Description
-* This is a boilerplate
+* This is a Javascript Coding Quiz Challage Game!

+* This project uses bootstrap v5.3 and Google Font
+* Enjoy!

 # Screenshot